 She is a graduate of Texas State Univesity, San Marcos with a major in Fine Arts and a minor in Computer Science.
 Previously to moving to Austin, Nathalie studied art history at the University of Zürich and completed an art program at the local art academy.

-Rachael Gilg is the Project Manager and Lead Developer for COERLL's Spanish in Texas Corpus project and the SpinTX Video Archive.
+Rachael Gilg is the Technical Project Manager and Web Architect for COERLL.
 She holds a M.S. from the School of Information at U.T.
 Austin, and specializes in educational technology, user experience design, and digital media development.
 She has acted as project manager, designer, and lead developer on a diverse set of projects, including educational websites and online courses, video and interactive media, digital archives, and social/community websites.

 Garin Fons is the Project Manager for COERLL.
 He oversees community outreach and assists in managing COERLL projects.
 He has expertise in Open Educational Resources, copyright, open licensing, and information policy.
 He received his M.S.I. from the University of Michigan School of Information, where he focused on Community Informatics and Information Policy.
 He was one of the founding members of the Open.Michgan Initiative at the University of Michigan, leading efforts to bring faculty, students, and staff together to increase the sharing of educational resources and ideas.
 Garin has also been a part of many collaborations with organizations including MIT Open CourseWare, Open CourseWare Consortium, Creative Commons, and the Center For Social Media, among others.